VioletsOleander/vault-vanilla/paper-notes/distributed-system/In Search of an Understandable Consensus Algorithm (Extended Version)-2014-ATC.md

 Like Raft, VR and ZooKeeper are leader-based and therefore share many of Raft’s advantages over Paxos.
 However, Raft has less mechanism that VR or ZooKeeper because it minimizes the functionality in non-leaders.
 For example, log entries in Raft flow in only one direction: outward from the leader in `AppendEntries` RPCs.
 In VR log entries flow in both directions (leaders can receive log entries during the election process); this results in additional mechanism and complexity.
 The published description of ZooKeeper also transfers log entries both to and from the leader, but the implementation is apparently more like Raft [35].
 >  Raft 最小化了非 leader 的功能
->  Raft 中，log entries 仅在一个方向流动:
+>  Raft 中，log entries 仅在一个方向流动

 Raft has fewer message types than any other algorithm for consensus-based log replication that we are aware of.
 For example, we counted the message types VR and ZooKeeper use for basic consensus and membership changes (excluding log compaction and client interaction, as these are nearly independent of the algorithms).
 VR and ZooKeeper each define 10 different message types, while Raft has only 4 message types (two RPC requests and their responses).
 Raft’s messages are a bit more dense than the other algorithms’, but they are simpler collectively.
 In addition, VR and ZooKeeper are described in terms of transmitting entire logs during leader changes; additional message types will be required to optimize these mechanisms so that they are practical.
 >  Raft 的消息类型更少，仅有四类 (两类 RPC 和它们的回应)